decaporg/decap-cms/website/site/content/docs/configuration-options.md

 - `toml-frontmatter`: same as the `frontmatter` format above, except frontmatter will be both parsed and saved only as TOML, followed by unparsed body text.
 The default delimiter for this option is  `+++`.
 - `json-frontmatter`: same as the `frontmatter` format above, except frontmatter will be both parsed and saved as JSON, followed by unparsed body text.
 The default delimiter for this option is  `{` `}`.

 `frontmatter_delimiter`: if you have an explicit frontmatter format declared, this option allows you to specify a custom delimiter like `~~~`.
+If you need different beginning and ending delimiters, you can use an array like `["(", ")"]`.

 ### `slug`